jnsofini/Machine-Learning/README.md

 # Regression-Tasks
-An implementation of real-world machine learning regression problems using Python
+An implementation of real world machine learning regression problems using Python.
+We analyze energy consumption and natural disaster datasets